Shipping Container: Exterior Panel Application Endwall

 Screw attach the 25-gauge utility angle, note that the InSoFast studs run horizontally along the end wall.

-Glue and mist the flat panels to the end wall;
+Glue and mist the flat panels to the end wall

 We recommend installing panels standing on end with the embedded studs running perpendicular to a shipping containers corrugated ribs.
 The goal is to provide as much contact between the studs and steel in order to maximize the holding power of the studs.